A Consumer’s Guide To Choosing a Professional Hot Water Extraction Carpet Cleaner in Oklahoma City Oklahoma

-MISUNDERSTANDING #3: All Carpet cleaning Methods work equally well
+All Carpet Cleaning Methods work equally well

 No, they don’t.
 All of the dry cleaning methods, which use a dry foam or a dry cleaning chemical or compound do not rinse your carpet at all.
 They leave a grimy residue behind.
 So, they clean your carpet only halfway.
 Of all the methods available, the most effective way is Hot Water Extraction.

 Hot Water Extraction is when a hot water cleaning solution, under pressure, is sprayed onto the carpet.
 Then extracted out of your carpet and taken out to a dirty water tank outside the home via a two-inch hose.
 The world’s largest carpet manufacturer, Shaw Industries, recommends hot Water Extraction as the primary method of cleaning carpets.

 There are a couple of different kinds of Hot Water Extraction machines.
 If they use a gigantic carpet cleaning extraction machine that operates from a van or truck outside your facility, it’s called truck-mounted extraction.
 If they use a small unit brought inside, it’s called portable extraction.
 The first choice is the truck-mounted unit, and Shaw Industries recommends the small portable unit only in areas where the truck-mounted unit won’t reach.

 The truck-mounted extraction cleans much better because it heats the water to a higher temperature, which breaks up the dirt, bacteria, chemicals, and pollens in the carpet.
 Then the machine uses high suction to draw the dirt and chemicals out of your carpet.

 Having the right equipment is all a company needs to clean your carpets properly.